slaterhaus/kiddo-pi/README.md

 The chatbot supports:
 - Text-based input and output
 - Voice input using OpenAI's Whisper speech recognition
-- Voice output using Piper text-to-speech
+- Voice output using pyttsx3 text-to-speech

 I've configured this to run on a Raspberry Pi 5 so it can answer questions from elementary age students, but it could be modified to run on anything for anyone.